yangfangs/physpetools/README.rst

     -e
         Eneric file extensionc. physep set default is -gbl1.

 --raxml
+    Reconstruct phylogenetic tree by RAxML.
+The default build tree software is RAxML.

+--raxml_p
     Set reconstruct phylogenetic tree arguments with RAxML.
 The default is ``-f a -m PROTGAMMAJTTX  -p 12345 -x 12345 -# 100 -n T1``.
     More options about RAxMl please to see `RAxML Manual <http://sco.h-its.org/exelixis/resource/download/NewManual.pdf>`_.